ShailaText – SUMMER HOLIDAY GUIDE

 Am I allowed to buy pas palter and/or chalav stam when on holiday away from an established Jewish community?

-When you are not staying near any shops where kosher food can be purchased, you may eat genuine pas palter products (obviously ensuring that all ingredients and equipment meet kashrus requirements).
+When you are not staying near any shops where kosher food can be purchased, you may eat genuine pas palter products (as long as the product has a reliable hechsher).
 There is no heter to use products with unsupervised milk (cholov stam), both food and drink, in this situation.

 The property owners have left jars of coffee and sugar, bottles of oil etc for cooking.
 These are all kosher-certified or approved but have been started by the previous residents and presumably used with non-kosher cutlery, crockery, in non-kosher food products.
 Can I use these items or do I need to start new jars/bottles?